Court declares tax appeal deposits unconstitutional

 In the Constitutional Court, Fuelex argued that the provision clearly offends the rule of law provisions in the Constitution which guarantee equal access to justice for everyone and negates all forms of equity known to the law.

-The declaration of payment of 30 percent tax in dispute before challenge comes at heals another ruling last month where the Tax Appeals Tribunal itself said companies can pay the money in installments.
+The declaration of payment of 30 per cent tax in dispute before challenge comes at heals another ruling last month where the Tax Appeals Tribunal itself said companies can pay the money in instalments.

 URN